 Guild launches new initiatives

 Under the leadership of CEO Amy C. Sousa, The Guild launches a series of initiatives, including reorganization of the school day; expansion of the adult residential program; and investments in a new website, playground and artistic wayfinding system.

 Guild launches new website, creates new logo

 The Guild refreshed its visual presence by launching a fully redesigned website and a new logo.
 The website conveys The Guild’s vibrancy, unique community and continuum of services while meeting the highest level of Americans with Disabilities Act (ADA) compliance.
-The logo projects The Guild as evolving; reflects strength and the direction of its services; and recalls its proud history of serving vulnerable populations.
+The logo projects The Guild as evolving; reflects strength and the direction of its services; and recalls its proud history of serving at-risk populations.